Media Studies at AS and A Level

 • Remember that adequate research involves using information from the Internet AND the available textbooks.
 At A2 especially you will need to research topics in great depth - books are absolutely the best for this!
 Websites offer a great overview and introduction, but if you really want to understand a topic, hit the library.

-A lot of schools and colleges are developing their own Media Studies websites which you can find online, including student blogs that share notes, ideas and information.
-The search function on this site (see left) is invaluable - there are many hidden nuggets of information - even I can't remember where everything is any more :)
+• A lot of schools and colleges are developing their own Media Studies websites which you can find online, including student blogs that share notes, ideas and information.

-It seems very tempting to cut and paste - don't!
-It's vital that you put your thinking and explanations into your own words, especially when it comes to coursework.
-Many teachers and examiners now use services such as TurnItIn.com which instantly references your work against, well, the entire internet.
+It seems very tempting to cut and paste from websites - don't!
+Put your thinking and explanations into your own words, especially when it comes to coursework.
+Many teachers and examiners now use services such as TurnItIn.com which instantly references your work against the entire internet.
 Even more simply, your teacher can Google a phrase from your essay and find all other instances of its occurence online - you are immediately busted.
 DON'T DO IT.

 Further Reading